LearnersGuild/curriculum-app/modules/Relational-Database-Design/exercises/Shopping-Cart-Schema-Design.md

 ### Questions I should be able to answer with the design:

+For this and the other sql design questions:
+As a learner, how will I know that my design "answers" the questions below?
+Perhaps it's by checking with my Phase SEP; if so, maybe make that explicit

 - What is the average number of items per order?
 - What is the name of the user who purchased the costliest item?
 - Average cost of an order per user